bellmatt/bellmatt/README.md

-### Hi there 👋

-I’m currently working as a Senior Site Reliability Engineer at Gousto.
+I do platform engineering at Gousto.

 See this site for ways to reach me: <https://mattbell.dev/>